Flexible Physical Camouflage Generation Based on a Differential Approach: Experiments

 {\textbf{Different Training Methods }} In this section, we investigate the impact of the diffusion model on optimizing against camouflage and the effect of the initialization area on the attack's effectiveness.
-We establish two optimization methods: traditional gradient-based optimization and diffusion model-based optimization as described in Section~\ref{sec:cam}.
+We establish two optimization methods: traditional gradient-based optimization and diffusion model-based optimization.
 Meanwhile, two methods of initial area change are set, local coverage and global coverage.
 Local coverage refers to partial regions on structures such as car doors and roofs, while global coverage refers to the camouflage covering the entire vehicle (excluding structures such as windows and tires).
-Specifically, based on the training data collected from Carla and using YOLOv5 as the victim detection model, we generated four sets of adversarial camouflages: \begin{itemize} \item Gradient-Local: Adversarial camouflage generated based on gradient optimization and local coverage. \item Gradient-Global: Adversarial camouflage generated based on gradient optimization and global coverage. \item Diffuse-Local: Adversarial camouflage generated based on diffusion model optimization and local coverage. \item Diffuse-Global: Adversarial camouflage generated based on diffusion model optimization and global coverage. \end{itemize} Where Diffuse-Global represents the FPA(v5) adversarial camouflage used in the previous comparison.
-The AP@0.5 results of the adversarial camouflage under different detection models are presented in Table.\ref{lab:10}.
-It is observed that the diffusion model optimization approach significantly outperforms the gradient approach.
-Meanwhile, enlarging the coverage area significantly enhances the effectiveness of camouflage.
-As observed in Figure.\ref{fig:12}, both gradient and diffusion model optimization-based camouflages effectively conceal the car, underscoring the robustness of our training methodology and the design of loss functions.
+Specifically, based on the training data collected from Carla and using YOLOv5 as the victim detection model, we generated four sets of adversarial camouflages: \begin{itemize} \item Gradient-Local: Adversarial camouflage generated based on gradient optimization and local coverage. \item Gradient-Global: Adversarial camouflage generated based on gradient optimization and global coverage. \item Diffuse-Local: Adversarial camouflage generated based on diffusion model optimization and local coverage. \item Diffuse-Global: Adversarial camouflage generated based on diffusion model optimization and global coverage. \end{itemize}